sephora-asia-archive/data-test-hod/README.md

 -	What prediction threshold should we set to have the best true positive rate (ie. recall) at a maximum false positive rate of 20%?
 -	What prediction threshold should we set to have the best precision at a minimum recall of 80%?
 Please include plots (eg. ROC curve, Precision-Recall curves...) to illustrate your answers.
 Also, feel free to state any hypothesis you may want to use.

+## Notes

 You can use basic numerical libraries (ie. “numpy”, “scipy”) but not Machine Learning packages (eg. “sklearn”).
 You may use plotting libraries like `matplotlib` to render your graphs.

+## Expected output

 Colab is Google Suite’s hosted version of Jupyter Notebook.
 Please provide a Colab link that shows your work on the above questions.

 Good luck :)